The College of Liberal Arts and Sciences policies

 Formal process

-Step 1: If directed to do so by the dean’s representative, the student may, no later than 10 business days after receiving the request from the dean’s representative, provide a written statement outlining the evidence, if any, and reasons for questioning that the grade was not issued in good faith.
+Step 1: If directed to do so by the dean’s representative, the student may, no later than 10 business days after receiving the request from the dean’s representative, provide a written statement outlining the evidence, if any, and reasons for questioning that the grade was issued in good faith.
 Supporting materials should be attached as exhibits to the statement.
-The statement should be scanned, signed and submitted with all attachments as a single .pdf file.
+The statement should be scanned, signed and submitted with all attachments as a single PDF file.
 Students should review the Guideline for Statements of Academic Grievance (PDF).

 The student’s written statement must provide evidence that one or more of the circumstances occurred as part of the issuance of the final course grade: